 At the Yoga Space many of our members cycle to class which is a great way to help the environment and your fitness, but how can yoga specifically help cyclists?

 In this blog we explore yoga poses specifically for cyclists as well as some tips on how to develop flexibility, strength, and relaxation to improve your ride.
-You can also attend our Yoga for Cyclists workshop – details at the bottom.

 Take a breath